devstark-com/enum-object/README.md

 // { male: "m", female: "f", $enum: {...} }
 ```

-Both Array and Object notations allow to use objects as values:
+Both Array and Object notations allow to use objects as items:

 ```js
 const gender = new Enum([